-His most famous projects include the Cluster ensemble (together with Ivo Šiller and Zuzana Biščáková), where he co-authored a number of performances.
+His most known projects include the Cluster ensemble (together with Ivo Šiller and Zuzana Biščáková), where he co-authored a number of performances.
 For the album Cluster ensemble plays Philip Glass, Cluster has won several awards and significant reviews on the Guardian and Pitchfork.

 He is the author of the audiovisual instrument Zvukodrom for kids as well as the Botanical Garden collection, which includes graphic titles, compositions and music and sound games for children.
 Recently, the collection has established itself in the space of Slovak basic art schools and has become a part of children’s music education.